EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/batch-container-app.md

 !!!
 Warning

     Any files created outside of `/safe_data` or other mounted directories are **deleted** when the app stops.

+!!!
+WArning

+    Your project data files, in a project-specific directory under `/safe_data` are **not** available on back-ends outwith your safe haven (e.g., the Superdome Flex).
+For these, you will need to stage your data to the back-end following your project- and safe haven-specific processes for the use of such services outwith your safe haven.

 ### Troubleshooting: Errors in inferring or accessing 'safe data'